 ‘Phoenix’ chair by Luca Nichetto for Offecct

 Luca Nichetto’s ‘Phoenix’ chair was created with Offecct’s ‘lifecycle philosophy’ in mind: each detail was carefully conceived by the Italian designer to create a chair that has a long, sustainable and flexible life.
-The Y-shaped base of the chair is crafted from durable recycled aluminum, while the upholstered elements can be removed, recycled, and replaced to change the chair’s look or function over time.
+The Y-shaped base of the chair is crafted from durable recycled aluminium, while the upholstered elements can be removed, recycled, and replaced to change the chair’s look or function over time.
 ‘The idea is based on the extremely strong and flexible structure,’ says Nichetto, who was inspired by the frame of children’s swings.
 ‘To me, it’s a perfect example of what design is all about: working in collaboration with the industry.’

 ‘Bell’ chair by Konstantin Grcic for Magis